 The Sheriff’s Office is the chief law enforcement agency in Brunswick County.
 We provide general law enforcement, detention, communications, court and animal protective services for the citizens of Brunswick County.
 Additionally, we provide specialized regional services to the entire county, including the incorporated cities and the unincorporated areas of the county.

 Sheriff John W. Ingram, V, who was elected by the residents of Brunswick County, is the chief executive of the Brunswick County Sheriff’s Office.
-He manages the Sheriff’s Office which includes two substations in Leland and Calabash, the Detention Center, the Communications Center, Animal Services Center and an array of support operations necessary to provide full law enforcement coverage for Brunswick County.
+He manages the Sheriff’s Office which includes a substation in Calabash, the Detention Center, the Communications Center, Animal Services Center and an array of support operations necessary to provide full law enforcement coverage for Brunswick County.

 The Brunswick County Sheriff’s Office provides a full range of law enforcement services including patrol, traffic and investigative services in the unincorporated (non-city) areas of Brunswick County.
 The North Carolina Highway Patrol has the primary jurisdiction for traffic services in unincorporated areas.